-- Daily review and at least weekly planning of key asset and liability items; - Daily monitoring of key risk measures and use of capital;

-- Analysis of different scenarios compiled and measured daily; - Annual projections of funding and capital requirements for a multi-year period; - ▲ Annual review of limits (or more frequently, as required);
+- Daily review and at least weekly planning of key asset and liability items; - ▲ Daily monitoring of key risk measures and use of capital; - ▲ Analysis of different scenarios compiled and measured daily; - Annual projections of funding and capital requirements for a multi-year period; - ▲ Annual review of limits (or more frequently, as required);

-Some key inter-related concepts of liquidity management, asset quality control and capital adequacy are presented in sections 7.3, 7.4 and 7.5 of this Report.
+Some key inter-related concepts of liquidity management, asset quality control and capital adequacy are presented in sections 8.3, 8.4 and 8.5 of this Report.

-In general, the changes in the nature of the Bank's balance sheet over the years have been gradual.
-Accordingly, there have been no significant changes in 2022.
-The following table summarizes some of the key indicators of the Bank's consolidated balance sheet in 2022 and in prior years.
+In general, the changes in the nature of the Group's balance sheet over the years have been gradual.
+Accordingly, there have been no significant changes in 2023.
+Table 20 summarizes some of the key indicators of the Group's consolidated balance sheet in 2023 and prior years.